Azure/azure-powershell/src/MonitoringSolutions/readme.md

   - where:
       verb: Set
     remove: true
-  # Hide the cmdlets we don't need for now
+  # Remove the cmdlets we don't need for now
   - where:
       subject: Association$|Configuration$
-    hide: true
+    remove: true
   # Hide New-*Solution for customization
   - where:
       verb: New
       subject: Solution$
     hide: true
+  - where:
+      model-name: Solution
+    set:
+      format-table:
+        properties:
+          - Name
+          - Type
+          - Location
 ```